mrnyby/i2wd-workshop/README.md

 # Introduction to Web Development

-This repository stores notes and examples to supplement the Introduction to Web Development workshop.
+This repository stores notes and examples to supplement my Introduction to Web Development workshop.
 This workshop will teach attendees how to create a basic web site using HTML and CSS and is geared towards those with little to no programming experience.

 ## Demo Site